MrStashley/remoteDataHandler/README.md

 # remoteDataHandler
-handles ajax reqests from other sites
+Handles ajax reqests from other sites